ErrantThinking/errantthinking.github.io/content/the-elves-revolt.md

             - Cause: not prioritized enough by management: exploitation / improper management
             - Cause: Lack of funds.
 Must trade goods and services with outsiders.
 4. **Fantastic Locations:**
     - **Santa's Village**: Less of a village and more of a mobile fleet of icebreaker ships.
 An array of wooden [icebreaker ships](https://en.wikipedia.org/wiki/Icebreaker) reinforced with metal float amongst the drift ice.
-They are connected to each other by floating planks of wood and from them eminates a cold magic that pulls in the heat from the surrounding water.
+They are connected to each other by floating planks of wood and from them emanates a cold magic that pulls in the heat from the surrounding water.
 This forms ice around them and provides internal heat within the boats.
         - *Lower class*: Outskirts lower class: igloos upon stable snow covered ice floes just outside the village's outer boats
-            - **Lil' Pete's Igloo**: A small and recenlty built igloo with one ice block window and a couple of furs laid down inside.
+            - **Lil' Pete's Igloo**: A small and recently built igloo with one ice block window and a couple of furs laid down inside.
 A small hulderálfr sits sniffling, bundled up in a fur cradling a broken arm.
             - **Krampus' Igloo**: A well established igloo with a large interior covered in matted furs.
 Things be strewn about, but not in the way of the main bed and passageway.
 His igloo features a longer entry tunnel that stores his various belongings.
         - *Middle class*: In the village, but outer ring.
 Nicely decorated.
 Some get to have boat rooms.
             - for some igloos, they may enter the boats interior or smaller dingies
-        - *Upper class*: In middle of the village in extravegantly decorated houses next to the key workshops and offices, which are built upon two large icebreaker ships closely docked on either side of one larger ship.
-They too form icefloes upon the water's surface with similar magic.
+        - *Upper class*: In middle of the village in extravagantly decorated houses next to the key workshops and offices, which are built upon two large icebreaker ships closely docked on either side of one larger ship.
+They too form ice floes upon the water's surface with similar magic.
             - **Santa's Workshop**: and office where large nutcracker golems stand on either side of the entrance.
 Wooden poles painted in swirling stripes of red, white, and green hold up similarly colored flags that blow in the wind above the door.
     - **Giant's Pasture**: Large mountains line this coast where a winding trail goes up and between two sharp peaks.
-Various grasses and phrobs available that the mammoths would graze upon.
+Various grasses and vegetation available that the mammoths would graze upon.
     - **An Iceberg Cavern** : Home to the yetis or the ice sprites, this is a blue green ice cavern that floats away from the coast and Santa's village.
-    - **The Brnaching Aurora Borealis Bridge** : Whether on sleigh or by fae magic, the aurora borealis is able to be traversed as if walking within large branches of light.
+    - **The Branching Aurora Borealis Bridge** : Whether on sleigh or by fae magic, the aurora borealis is able to be traversed as if walking within large branches of light.
         These are reached by flight or high altitude points, such as mountains, although with enough fae magic the right incantations, one can ascend upon fae-blessed wood or materials that originate from Yggdrasil.
 5. **Monsters:** Adjust as you see fit and to your PC's party level
     - 1d4 + 3 ice sprites